 Drew holds a bachelors degree in Agricultural Economics/Finance from Texas Tech University (1985).
 He has served on a number of local boards including the Post Little League Baseball (President), Garza County Soil and Water Conservation (Director) and Post City-Garza County Airport Board.
 He is a member of the Post School Board and serves as Chairman of his local church board.
 His extensive experience as a board member has prepared Drew to ask the tough questions to keep our board on track.

 “I love the Lord and love my family very much.
 I am so proud of Tonya and the impact she has had on our community and especially the young people in our town who all adore her.”
 Drew and his wife, Tonya, live on their family ranch in Post, Texas.
-Their two sons, Campbell and Carson attend Texas Tech University.
+They have two adult sons, Campbell and Carson.